gottacatchenall/ms_sampling_effort/manuscript.md

 For each ecological network $A$ with $S$ species, we simulate abundances from
 $N$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
-$i$ and $j$ at given place and time by simulating a distribution of $$ individual observations, where the species observed at the $n=1,2,\dots,N$-th observation is drawn from the generated log-normal distribution of abundances.
+$i$ and $j$ at given place and time by simulating a distribution of $n$ individual observations, where the species observed at the $n$-th observation is drawn from the generated log-normal distribution of abundances.

 For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
 $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
-Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
+Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:totalobs shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
 For all niche model simulations in this manuscript, the number of interactions is drawn from the fleixble-links model fit to Mangal data, [@MacDonald2020RevLin] equivalent to drawing the number of interactions $L \sim
-\text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, where the
+\text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, [where the MAP estimate of
-@MacDonald2020RevLin MAP estimate of $\mu = 0.086$ and $\phi =24.3$.
+$\mu = 0.086$ and $\phi =24.3$; @MacDonald2020RevLin]

-All simulations were done with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
+All simulations were done with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl; ZENODO LINK TK].
+Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

-![A and B: False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
-For a this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance $C=0.1$.
+![A and B: False negative rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
+For a this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance drawn according to the flexible-links model [@MacDonald2020RevLin] as described in the main text.
 For each draw from the niche model, 200 sets of 1500 observations are simulated, for which each the mean false negative rate at each observation-step is computed.
-Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.
+Means denoted with points, with $1\sigma$ in the first shade and
+$2\sigma$ in the second.
 B: empirical food webs from Mangal database in teal, applied to the same process as the A. The outlier on panel B is a 714 species food-web.
 C) The expected needed observations of all individuals of all species (y-axis) required to obtain a goal number of observations (colors) of a particular species, and a function of the relative abundance of that focal species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

-Paragraph on total number individuals vs focal species, panel c of
-@fig:totalobs.
-Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.
+In panel (c) of @fig:totalobs, we show the expected number of total observations needed to obtain some "goal" number of observations of a given species.
+As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ 10 times to be confident this is a negative (a la
+@fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of